-Brought up on a parental influence of punk, the Bentham brothers have kept musical vitriol in the family in the form of Strange Bones.
-Sounding as if hardcore punk was pummelled through a warped lens of distorted vocals and acid drum and bass, Strange Bones converge The Cramps and The Prodigy in a heady experimentation.
+Strange Bones band was brought up on a parental influence of punk, the Bentham brothers have kept musical vitriol in the family in the form of Strange Bones.
+Sounding as if hardcore punk was pummelled through a warped lens of distorted vocals and acid drum and bass, Strange Bones band converge The Cramps and The Prodigy in a heady experimentation.
 A raucous atmosphere, live shows have seen frontman Bobby hanging bat-like from the rafters clad in a gas mask, but this four-piece put in more hard graft than boisterous on-stage antics.
 From writing, recording, producing and mixing music, we talk to Strange Bones about their creative process.

 Your childhood was rooted in punk music, do you remember the first gig you went to?
 Was there an active decision to pursue music or was it a subconscious product of your upbringing?